 Anke Huiskes (49:00.558)

-A good tip I think for the listeners to finish out this conversation with is there anything that we didn’t ask that you would have loved to share before we wrap up?
+A good tip I think for the listeners to finish out this conversation.
+Is there anything that we didn’t ask that you would have loved to share before we wrap up?

 Johan van Mil (49:00.771)